 miLAB was founded by Oren Zuckerman after completing his PhD at the Lifelong Kindergarten group at MIT Media Lab in cambridge, MA in the US.
 The goal was to create a small lab inspired by the large MIT Media Lab.
 The dream was to create an interdisciplinary prototyping lab that will empower students to create meaningful interactive experiences, and to study how these technologies influence human behavior, hopefully towards a better 21st century.
 Noa Morag joined the team shortly after, bringing her expertise in interactive media from NYU/ITP in New York.
 Guy Hoffman joined a few years later, bringing his expertise in the design and study of social robots from MIT Media Lab.
-More recently Iddo Wald joined bringing his expertise in design & hardware prototyping from RCA/Imperial college in London, and Jessica Cauchard joined the faculty after completing her postdoc at the Stanford HCI group and her PhD at Bristol University in the UK.
+More recently Iddo Wald joined bringing his expertise in design & hardware prototyping from RCA/Imperial college in London and Andrey Grishko with his expertise in industrial design from Shenkar College of Engineering, Design and Art.

 Many industry partners, VCs, accelerators, and entrepreneurs joined the effort, and are helping us empower students to think and act more creatively.

 Today we are a leading lab in the field of HCI (Human Computer Interaction), we have a stunning space, recognition in the international academic community, and research projects in a variety of fields including tangible interaction, IoT, social robotics, wearables, drones, and technologies for creative learning

 We are constantly looking for great people to join us, as students, postdocs, staff, faculty, industry mentors, and collaborators!